-The bill SB 207-FN proposes a comprehensive restructuring of the Education Freedom Account (EFA) program by transferring oversight from scholarship organizations to the Department of Education.
-Key changes include the definition of "Commissioner" as the head of the Department of Education and the replacement of "scholarship organization" with "department" throughout the legislation.
-The bill stipulates that the Commissioner will directly manage the transfer of funds to students' EFAs, allowing for a more streamlined process.
-It also clarifies that any unused funds in an EFA will roll over annually, with limits on carryover amounts, and excess funds will revert to the education trust fund.
+SB 207-FN proposes a comprehensive restructuring of the Education Freedom Account (EFA) program by transferring its oversight from scholarship organizations to the Department of Education.
+Key changes include redefining "Commissioner" as the head of the Department of Education and replacing "scholarship organization" with "department" throughout the law.
+The bill stipulates that the Commissioner will directly manage the transfer of funds to students' EFAs, rather than through scholarship organizations, and introduces limitations on the rollover of unused funds, ensuring that excess amounts are returned to the education trust fund.

 Statutes affected: Introduced: 194-F:1, 194-F:2, 194-F:3, 194-F:4, 194-F:5, 194-F:6, 194-F:9